 Besides the park, the towns of Independence, Washington, and Chappell Hill also have many historic sites and are a great Texan weekend getaway.

-Ennis is located about 45 mins drive southwest of Dallas and is famous for over 40 miles of mapped bluebonnet trails.
+Ennis is located about 45 mins drive southeast of Dallas and is famous for over 40 miles of mapped bluebonnet trails.